Company

 I approached the redesign as a systems problem, aligning user trust, business viability, and technical feasibility.

-1. Map the Ecosystem: Audited onboarding flows; identified redundant validation and a 92% API gate drop-off.
+1. Map the ecosystem: Audited onboarding flows; identified redundant validation and a 92% API gate drop-off.

-2. Uncover Evidence: Paired quantitative funnel data with evaluator interviews.
+2. Uncover evidence: Paired quantitative funnel data with evaluator interviews.

-3. Define Guiding Truths: “Trust first, value fast, complexity unfolds over time.”
+3. Define guiding truths: “Trust first, value fast, complexity unfolds over time.”

-4. Prototype for Clarity: Tested progressive-disclosure flows balancing compliance and transparency.
+4. Prototype for clarity: Tested progressive-disclosure flows balancing compliance and transparency.

-5. Scale Cross-Functionally: Rolled out in sync with marketing and sales enablement for consistent messaging.
+5. Scale cross-functionally: Rolled out in sync with marketing and sales enablement for consistent messaging.

-Insights to impact
+Insights to Impact

 Cross-team alignment merged Growth, Sales, and Dev Experience under a single adoption metric.
 Using Amplitude data, research panels, and internal listening tours, we validated that friction stemmed from trust gaps, delayed value, and limited real-world testing.This led to three design levers: personalized onboarding, modular demos, and scalable architecture.